7sDream/fontfor/README.md

 This is port from my early python script called [which_fonts_support][which_fonts_support-github], but with some improvements:

-- 🛡️ Write in Rust.
+- 🛡️ Write in Rust, without unsafe.
 Safety
 - 🚀️ Mmap to load font file.
 Fast
 - 🚀️ Only parse font table we need, not all bytes of font file.
 Faster
 - 🖥 Support preview in terminal and browser.
 Friendly